niegrzybkowski/chat-babel/README.md

 # Chat Babel
 A simple chat application which allows users to translate messages that are sent in a different language than their own.
-Created using exclusively serverless / AWS managed solutions, as a challenge.
+Created using exclusively serverless solutions, as a challenge.
 The application is somewhat inefficient and does not use proper websocket / long polling due to limitations in our cloud environment provided as part of the WUT Cloud Computing course.

+Unfortunately, a live version is no longer available.

 ## Authors:
 - Jaime Gimillo Bonaque